Azure/AppService/_posts/2019-03-18-Changes to Testing in Production UX.md

 We originally allowed traffic routing from staging slots to enable advanced testing scenarios.
 However, we later learned that our customers were often routing traffic incorrectly and running into circular routing loops and other problems.
 Testing in production quickly gets complicated when routing rules are applied to non-production slots.

-On July 21st we will remove all routing rules from staging slots. **Rules on your production slot will not be changed.**
+On August 21st we will remove all routing rules from staging slots. **Rules on your production slot will not be changed.**

 ## How to remove rules on staging sites